 How does clean code relate to agile development?

-Clean code supports agile methods through short feedback cycles and the ability to react quickly to changes, which leads to more efficient development.
+Clean code supports agile methods through short feedback cycles and the ability to respond quickly to changes, resulting in more efficient development.

 Richard Gross is Head of Software Archaeology and has been working in IT modernisation since 2013.
 As a member of the division management team, he drives forward topics such as technical excellence.
 As a team leader and architect, he supports teams in achieving a return on investment as early and continuously as possible.
 To achieve this, he coaches teams in code quality, test automation and collective ownership.
 His technical focus is on hexagonal architectures, test DSLs, hypermedia APIs and the expressive and unambiguous modelling of the domain as code.
 Richard shares his knowledge through active pair programming, training courses, technical articles and presentations at international conferences.
 He has also been involved for many years in the open source project CodeCharta, which enables non-developers to gain an understanding of the quality of their software.